-DEH has been monitoring the quality of water in Denver’s lakes and streams for over 45 years.
-Over that time, the program has grown to include many other important details of water quality.
+DDPHE has been monitoring the quality of water in Denver’s lakes and streams for more than 45 years.
+Over that time, the program has grown to include many other important aspects of water quality.
 You can learn more about what we do by exploring the topics below.

 Denver’s goal is to have fishable and swimmable waters in all our lakes and streams by 2020.
-Denver’s Departments of Environmental Health, Public Works, and Parks and Recreation are all working hard to ensure the City meets that goal.
+Denver’s Departments of Public Health and Environment, Public Works, and Parks and Recreation are all working hard to ensure the City meets that goal.
 Here are a few things the City is doing to improve water quality in its streams and lakes:

-DEH does not recommend swimming, wading, or playing in City streams or lakes.
+DDPHE does not recommend swimming, wading, or playing in City streams or lakes.
 Swimmers are encouraged to use the swimming facilities provided by the Denver Parks and Recreation Department throughout the city.
 Kayakers may also become ill from ingesting surface water.
-If you choose to enter one of the City’s streams of lakes, here are some tips to help keep you safe:
+If you choose to enter one of the City’s streams of lakes, here are some safety tips:

 Notice: Regardless of recent sampling results and posted advisories, people should always use caution when recreating in urban surface waters.

 The DDPHE's Environmental Quality Division monitors the streams and lakes within the City and County boundaries.
 Streams are monitored year-round while lakes are typically sampled once per year during the summer.
 Results from stream monitoring are summarized in a story map.
 Lake monitoring results are summarized in one-page briefs that are generally updated biannually.
 Lake summaries are intended to provide a quick look at lake background/history, developing issues, pressing problems and management recommendations.